AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

 information on how much time, memory, etc. your jobs are using in order to know what requirements to ask for.

-The command ``slurm h`` gives you information such as the actual memory used by your recent jobs, total CPU time, etc.
+The command ``slurm history`` gives you information such as the actual memory used by your recent jobs, total CPU time, etc.
 You will learn more about these command later on.

 As shown in a previous example, the command ``slurm queue`` will tell you the currently running processes,